ForAllSecure/mayhem-examples/CONTRIBUTING.md

 The docker `ENTRYPOINT` for all fuzzme examples should be empty `[]`, unless local testing is desired.
 For example, the [c-afl-gcc](/c/afl/c-afl-gcc/Dockerfile) target sets the `ENTRYPOINT` to use the `afl-fuzz` utility to fuzz the containerized binary when the `c-afl-gcc` Docker image is run.
 The `CMD` for every dockerfile should be the command that is expected to be passed to the fuzzer.

 All examples should expose a defect in the underlying language.
-We have been using either a divide-by-zero or SIGABORT bug in most cases but if this is not possible (for example the compiler optimizes the `1/0` bug away), then let us know and we can help!
+We have been using either a divide-by-zero or `SIGABRT` bug in most cases but if this is not possible (for example the compiler optimizes the `1/0` bug away), then let us know and we can help!
 In terms of code structure, all examples look as follows (pseudocode):

 ```sh
 if input[0] == "b"